Virginia Governor Apologizes for Racist Image In 1984 Medical School Yearbook

 Northam didn't specify which of the people in the photo was him.

-The page features his name, his undergraduate alma mater, and his interest in pediatrics.
-The page includes a montage of photos, including one of Northam in a jacket and tie, and another in which he's wearing a cowboy hat.
+The page features his name, his undergraduate alma mater and his interest in pediatrics.
+The page includes a montage of photos, including one of Northam in a jacket and tie and another in which he is wearing a cowboy hat.

-Northam graduated from Eastern Virginia Medical School in Norfolk, Virginia.
+Northam graduated from Eastern Virginia Medical School in Norfolk, Va.

-"Racism has no place in Virginia," Republican Party of Virginia Chairman Jack Wilson said in a statement.
-"These pictures are wholly inappropriate.
-If Governor Northam appeared in blackface or dressed in a KKK robe, he should resign immediately."
+The Republican Party of Virginia is calling on the governor to resign.
+"What Ralph Northam did was unforgivable," the party said via its Twitter page.

+"Given his statements on the right to life coupled with the most recent revelations, he has lost the moral authority to continue to govern and should resign immediately. "

 Northam's office released a statement from the governor on Friday evening, apologizing for the image.